having-fun-serverless/web-adapter-example/README.md

 </div>

 1. A NestJS application created with the Amplication development tool.
-2. The application runs inside a Lambda.
+2. The application runs inside a Lambda using a docker image created by Amplication.
 3. The Lambda is connected to the outside world using Lambda URL functionality.
 4. And it's located inside a private subnet with an access to an RDS database.